wp-plugins/rencontre/readme.txt

 * WP Better Emails : Adds a customizable good looking HTML template to all WP default plain/text emails ;
 * GeoIP Detect : Add IP country flag in Rencontre members admin tab - Facilitates the detection of fake profile.

+= Conditions to appear in un-logged homepage =
+* Wait few days (parameter in admin) ;
+* Have a photo on my profile ;
+* Have an attention-catcher and an ad with more than 30 characters.

 More details in french [here](http://www.boiteasite.fr/fiches/site_rencontre_wordpress.html).